jorgeluis956/ELK-Project/README.md

 Machines within the network can only be accessed by SSH.

-The machine that is ale to connect to the Elk Server (10.1.0.5) is the Jump-Box (10.0.0.4)
+The machine that is able to connect to the Elk Server (10.1.0.5) is the Jump-Box (10.0.0.4)

 A summary of the access policies in place can be found in the table below.